 Notice should be provided as quickly as possible.
-145 Under the GDPR, notice should be provided upon or before the commencement of any preservation activities.
-146
+149 Under the GDPR, notice should be provided upon or before the commencement of any preservation activities.
+150

 In fulfilling preservation obligations, counsel should be aware that not all jurisdictions recognize that legal hold notices or related communications are protected by the attorney-client privilege or work-product doctrine.
 U.S. courts typically find that legal hold notices are protected by the attorney-client privilege and the work-product doctrine.
-In contrast, jurisdictions outside the U.S. that recognize similar concepts of attorney-client privileged communications or attorney work product do not typically consider legal hold notices or preservation steps to be privileged except when external
+151 In contrast, jurisdictions outside the U.S. that recognize similar concepts of attorneynot give the employer the right to demand surrender of the employee's entire private device, which he may have used to create such communication or files.